-During the 20th century, inventors created devices that we regularly depend upon.
+During the 20th century, inventors created devices that the public regularly depended upon.
 Arguably, one of the most important inventions was the transistor.
 Developed in 1947 by engineers working for Bell Laboratories, the original purpose of the transistor was to amplify sound over phone lines.
-The transistor replaced an older technology -- vacuum tubes.
-The tubes weren't reliable, they were bulky and they generated a lot of heat, too.
+The transistor replaced an older technology — vacuum tubes.
+The tubes weren't reliable, were bulky and generated a lot of heat, too.

 The first transistor was a point-contact transistor that measured half an inch (1.27 centimeters) in height.
 The transistor wasn't very powerful, but physicists recognized the potential of the device.
 Before long, physicists and engineers began to incorporate transistors into various electronic devices.
 And as time passed, they also learned how to make transistors smaller and more efficient.

 Since Moore's observation, the shrinking trend has continued.
 But it hasn't kept up with the pace Moore observed.
 These days, the number of transistors doubles every 24 months.
-But that raises an interesting question: How small can transistors -- and by extension, CPUs -- get?
+But that raises an interesting question: How small can transistors — and by extension, CPUs — get?
 In 1947, a single transistor measured a little over one-hundredth of a meter high.
-Today, Intel produces microprocessors with transistors measuring only 45 nanometers wide.
+By the 2010s, Intel produced microprocessors with transistors measuring only 45 nanometers wide.
 A nanometer is one-billionth of a meter!

 Intel and other microprocessor manufacturers are already working on the next generation of chips.
 These will use transistors measuring a mere 32 nanometers in width.
 But some physicists and engineers think we might be bumping up against some fundamental physical limits when it comes to transistor size.